 This is a significant issue that can be easily resolved.
 It is imperative to measure properly.
 A little too much or too little salt or yeast can have disastrous consequences.
 Likewise, it is very easy to mis-measure flour.
 Scooping can result in 25% more flour than spooning it into a measuring cup.
 Not leveling the cup can also be a significant issue.
 Even if you measure properly, your flour amounts can be off due to the humidity in the air, as this can impact flour’s volume.

 I avoid the above by weighing most of my ingredients.
 I have tested a variety of kitchen scales and most are “good enough” accurate.
 In other words, they are not perfect, but they good enough for baking needs.
-However, many have with problems when measuring tiny amounts that are less than 10 grams.
+However, many have problems when measuring tiny amounts that are less than 10 grams.
 Therefore, I use a standardized set of measuring spoons and level them when adding small ingredients like salt and yeast.

 I have tested a variety of scales, and none are “laboratory” accurate.
 This Oxo scale should read 500 grams using a standard weight, but it reads 498 grams instead.
 This is not an problem with larger quantity items, like flour and water, as the percent error is small.
 However, it can be a concern with low-volume ingredients like salt and yeast which is why I use standardized measuring spoons for items under 10 grams.